brendanzab/language-garden/elab-stlc-bidirectional-stratify/README.md

 This elaborator takes a surface language that appears to be a full-spectrum dependently typed language and stratifies it into a simply typed lambda calculus.
-The idea is that this could retain space in the surface language to add dependently typed features in the future.
+The idea is that this could retain space in the surface language to allow for dependently typed features to be added in the future.

 We achieve this using the following GADTs: